4 of 9 portraits of Lewis Carroll

 3 5/8 in. x 2 1/4 in.
 (91 mm x 57 mm)

 Bequeathed by G. Edward Pine, 1984

 Sitterback to top

 - Lewis Carroll (Charles Lutwidge Dodgson) (1832-1898), Photographer and author of 'Alice in Wonderland'.
-Sitter in 9 portraits, Artist associated with 59 portraits.
+Sitter in 9 portraits, Artist or producer associated with 62 portraits.

 Linked publicationsback to top